determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-prem/linux-packages.rst

 The master can be configured to use `systemd socket activation
 <https://0pointer.de/blog/projects/socket-activation.html>`__, allowing it to be started
-automatically on demand (i.e., when a client makes a network connection to the port) and restarted with reduced loss of connection state.
+automatically on demand (e.g., when a client makes a network connection to the port) and restarted with reduced loss of connection state.
 To switch to socket activation, run the following commands:

 .. code::